-For more details on who we are and the exceptional training experience we can offer you, please explore our website, and check out our Facebook page.
+For more details on who we are and the exceptional training experience we can offer you, please explore our website.

-We encourage observers and fourth-year medical students who are interested in Internal Medicine or Nephrology to consider an elective rotation at Allegheny General Hospital in Nephrology or a subspecialty elective.
+We encourage visiting residents, and medical students who are interested in Internal Medicine or Nephrology to consider an elective rotation at Allegheny General Hospital in Nephrology or a subspecialty elective.

 Copyright © 2020 Allegheny Health Network.
 All rights reserved